anybodesign/fs-onepage/README.md

 ## Menus

-There are two navigation menu locations: _main menu_ in the header and _footer menu_ in the footer :)
+There are on navigation menu locations: _footer menu_ in the footer :)

-When the one-page option is set, the main menu location is used to display your pages.

 ## Widgets

 There are two widgets area: one for the sidebar and one for the footer.

-## To-Do

-* Comments styles
-* Widgets styles
-* CSS refactor
-* Gutenberg gallery css (prefix?)

 ## Changelog

-### 1.8 - 2020.04...
+### 1.8 - 2020.04.21
 * Theme renamed: FS Onepage
 * Pridx removed
 * Custom jQuery version removed
 * Removed Onepage option
 * Customizer live previews
 * HTML and CSS updates
-* …
+* Fancybox updated
+* Fancybox modals for posts

 ### 1.7.3 - 2019.06.09
 * Page colums width change